iamrobinhood12345/economic-models/README.md

 Concept
 ----------------

 This repo is intended to contain studies investigating the nature of currencies.
 Questions: How is currency created, how is it circulated, and how are the resulting economic systems balanced?
+In this way, these are also studies on the nature of debt and inflation (circulating currency is owed currency).

 Contents
 ----------------